AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getNumBoundarySpecies()
-   :module: roadrunner
+   :module: RoadRunner

-   Returns the number of boundary species in the model.
+   Return the number of boundary species in the model.

    >>> r.getNumBoundarySpecies()